-The federal dolphin wahoo fisheries are located off the eastern United States (Atlantic) from Florida to Maine in the 3-200 nautical miles U.S. EEZ (Figure 1-1).
+The federal snapper grouper and dolphin wahoo fisheries are located off the eastern United States (Atlantic) in the 3-200 nautical miles U.S. EEZ (Figure 1-1).

 Figure 1-1.
 Jurisdictional boundaries of the Dolphin and Wahoo Fishery Management Plan for the Atlantic as managed by the South Atlantic Fishery Management Council.